Huskyeder/stackato-doc/admin/cluster/external-db.rst

 ======================

-Stackato comes with several data services that can be enabled on a micro cloud or in a Stackto cluster.
+Stackato comes with several data services that can be enabled on a micro cloud or in a Stackato cluster.
 However, for implementations where high availability or high performance databases are required, it's advisable to configure Stackato to connect to an externally maintained database or data service.